nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

   clusterIP: <load balancer private ip>
 [...]
 ```
+Note!
+This solution is only recommended for development or testing purposes since it's an anti-pattern to have fixed IPs in the Deployment.
-By adding this property, the Load Balancer will keep the same private IP each time it is recreated, the public DNS (`EXTERNAL-IP`) will not and a new one will be assigned each time the Load Balancer is recreated, as with the previous section.
-If we need to make public the fixed private IP, we can create a new AWS Route 53 record that points to this IP.
-This solution is only recommend for developing or testing purposes since it's an anti pattern to have fixed IPs in our deployment.
+By adding this property, the Load Balancer will keep the same private IP each time is recreated.
+However, the public DNS (`EXTERNAL-IP`) will not and a new one will be assigned each time the Load Balancer is recreated, as with the previous section.
+If we need to make public the fixed private IP, we can create a new AWS Route 53 record that points to this IP.```

 ##### 4.5.7.4 Deploy Kubernetes External DNS